Chandan-1web/Field-Service-Management-System/README.md

 - Backend restarts
 - Application redeployments

 The application stores the resulting image URL with the user's profile information.

 ---

 # 🔔 Notification System

-KEYSTONE provides notifications for important field-service activities, including events such as:
+KEYSTONE provides notifications for important field-service activities, including:

 - Work-order creation
 - Technician assignment
 - Work-order status changes
 - Work-order completion

 Email processing is handled asynchronously where applicable so that email delivery does not unnecessarily block important application operations.

 ---